alronz/b2c-database-selection/Neo4j/Examples/tpch.md

 ````

 Basically, we are searching all the nodes that are having the "Lineitem" label, filter the results using the shipdate property of the node and return only the fields that are needed in the original SQL query.
 You can also easily use mathematical operations on the returned fields exactly as we do with SQL and use the built-in aggregate function of Neo4j such as min, max, sum, avg, and count.
 The aggregation is done automatically in Cypher and there is no need to provide a group by statement.
 Sorting is done using the ORDER BY statement exactly as we use it in SQL.
 The only difference is that the Cypher language has no date support, therefore we have stored the date properties as long value representing the Epoch time.
-When you store the date using the Epoch long value, we will be able to later run range queries on the property as we have done above.
+When you store the date using the Epoch long value, we will be able to run range queries on the property as we have done above.

 The complete implementation of the API call that will retrieve the results for Q1 is shown below: